Financial Barriers and the Pursuit of Net Zero Emissions

 Jason has always had his sights set on the future, even when he was just starting as an apprentice 17 years ago.

-“My goal was always to go out on his own,” he recalls, “So, 13 years ago when the company I was working for was going out of business, I took it as my sign to act and Russon Construction Ltd. was born.”
+“My goal was always to go out on my own,” he recalls.
+“So, 14 years ago when the company I was working for was going out of business, I took it as my sign to act and Russon Construction Ltd. was born.”

 At the helm of Russon Construction Ltd., Jason leads his team towards excellence in building while navigating the realities of offering a premium product: shortages in materials and skilled labourers to complete the work, and higher upfront costs to homeowners, the latter proving to be one of the biggest barriers of all.